SONIC: Spectral Optimization of Noise for Inpainting with Consistency: Related Work

-A notable recent method along these lines is FLAIR~\cite{flair}, which formulates a variational method for posterior sampling.
-Interestingly, in their work, the final algorithm involves keeping track of \emph{both} the final reconstruction and the \emph{initial noise}.
-While these models all have shown improved performance beyond the original latent blending work~\cite{lugmayr2022repaint}, they still suffer from the same problem---their inpainting results often have an image structure that is inconsistent with the target image;\footnote{\flair suffers less from this, as they also directly manipulate the initial noise, but as we show later in \cref{sec:results} the effect is still present.} see~\cref{fig:init_noise}.
-We posit that the missing ingredient in these methods is a proper intervention on the initial seed noise.
+While these models all have shown improved performance beyond the original latent blending work~\cite{lugmayr2022repaint}, they still suffer from the same problem---their inpainting results often have an image structure that is inconsistent with the target image; see~\cref{fig:init_noise}.
+Methods that manipulate the initial noise sample~\cite{flair,moufad2026efficient} suffer less from this, but as we show later in \cref{sec:results} with \flair, the effect is still present.
+Thus, a proper intervention on the initial noise sample is important.

-\paragraph{Importance of initial seed noise.} Recent works~\cite{Li2025ReliableSeeds, Ahn2024NoiseIsWorth, Wang2025Seeds, lyu2025diff} have revealed how much influence the initial noise has on the final generation.
-Li \etal~\cite{Li2025ReliableSeeds}, demonstrate that the initial seed largely determines the general layout of the generated image, and mine seeds that are more likely to produce better generations.
-Similarly, Ahn \etal~\cite{Ahn2024NoiseIsWorth}, train a neural network to modify the initial seed noise to generate those that lead to better generations.
+\paragraph{Importance of initial noise sample.} Recent works~\cite{ahn2026a, Wang2025Seeds, lyu2025diff, Li2025ReliableSeeds, zhou2025golden} have revealed how much influence the initial noise has on the final generation.
+Li \etal~\cite{Li2025ReliableSeeds} demonstrate that the initial seed largely determines the general layout of the generated image, and mine seeds that are more likely to produce better generations.
+Similarly, Ahn \etal~\cite{ahn2026a} train a neural network to modify the initial noise sample to generate those that lead to better generations.
 Lyu \etal~\cite{lyu2025diff} generate a semantically meaningful initial seed with an automatic refinement pipeline.
-Very recently, an in-depth study~\cite{Wang2025Seeds} using Principal Component Analysis (PCA), revealed that the initial noise can reliably predict the image layout.
-All of these works hint at the same thing---that the initial seed noise must be considered if we are to match the structure of the image during inpainting.
+Very recently, an in-depth study~\cite{Wang2025Seeds} using Principal Component Analysis (PCA) revealed that the initial noise can reliably predict image layout.
+All of these works hint at the same thing---that the initial noise sample must be considered if we are to match the structure of the image during inpainting.

+In theory, this initial noise sample can be directly optimized to achieve a certain goal, which conventional methods have attempted with Generative Adversarial Nets~\cite{bora2017compressed, yeh2017semantic}, denoising diffusion models~\cite{Wallace_2023_ICCV, karunratanakul2024optimizing, tang2025inferencetime, guo2024gradient}, and flow models~\cite{ben2024d, guo2024initno, ReNO2024}.
+These methods, however, require back-propagating through the entire network, which is only suitable for smaller models or single-step generators.